When sharing a flat or house, managing utilities can be a point of contention, and the broadband internet bill is a fine example of this.

 If you’re not paying out of a shared account this is the person who needs to be paid so they're not out of pocket when it comes to the monthly direct debit payment.

 Problems with the bills — or if the connection is used for file-sharing or other illegal activity — will also be the responsibility of the bill payer.

 Paying for shared broadband

-Many are available, but perhaps the best is available free at www.splitwise.com.
+Many are available, but one good option is the free www.splitwise.com.
 This offers a web interface, as well as apps for Android and iPhone.

 What happens to the broadband when you move out?

 Eventually, someone will move out of your home.
-So, what happens to the broadband?
+So, what happens to broadband?

 Remember that payment must be continued.
-Responsibility falls on the account holder, so ensure that all housemates are paying the agreed amount.
+The responsibility falls on the account holder, so ensure that all housemates are paying the agreed amount.

 If the time has come for everyone to move onto new premises, then the broadband account will need to be cancelled.
 The usual way to do this is to make a call to the ISP, although in some cases it can be done online.
 Keep in mind that early cancellation fees may apply and the named account holder will be billed for this.